blokks/legacy-docs/docs outline.md

   - Override cache with `?preview` querystring
   - Using CDN to deliver assets

-## Offline support with ServiceWorkers
+## Offline support
+As you probably know internet connections can be flaky during events.
+Too many people try to access the internet at one place/

 A service worker is a script that stands between your website and the network, giving you, among other things, the ability to intercept network requests and respond to them in different ways.

 Service Workers give you the control of a web page where you can programmatically select the components you want to cache.
 Keep in mind that it’ll run offline only on second or subsequent visits.